cncf/toc/sigs/cncf-sigs.md

 Key ideas here:

-* The TOC is the arbiter & editor and may always intervene and overrule
+* The TOC is the arbiter & editor and may always intervene and overrule.

 * The SIGs are the productive talent, and respected as such.